Instruct Eric

 • drafting sections of the Written Opening Submissions and preparing cross-examination notes for a valuation expert in a DIAC arbitration in relation to the termination of a subcontract for MEP works.

-Acted (at Quinn Emanuel) for an energy company in an LCIA arbitration in relation to the termination of two production sharing contracts.
+Acted (at Quinn Emanuel) for an energy company in an LCIA arbitration involving a claim and a counterclaim for repudiatory breach arising from the termination of two production sharing contracts.

 Eric has experience acting in disputes and regulatory matters in the financial services, banking, and insurance sectors in both England & Wales and in Australia.